 |Lazaretto Point (Replica), MD|

-Description: In the early 1800s the stretch of land in Baltimore Harbor across from Fort McHenry was known as Gorsuch Point, named so in honor of an important settler from colonial days.
-In 1801 the site was converted to a ‘lazaretto,’ a word of Italian origin meaning a hospital for those with contagious diseases.
-With massive immigration bringing diseases into America, the hospital became well known in Baltimore, and the word lazaretto fell into common parlance.
+Description: In 1801, the stretch of land in Baltimore Harbor across from Fort McHenry, known as Gorsuch Point in honor of an important settler from colonial days, became the site for a ‘lazaretto,’ a word of Italian origin meaning a hospital for those with contagious diseases.
+With massive immigration bringing diseases into America, the hospital became well known in Baltimore, and the word lazaretto soon fell into common parlance when referring to the point.

-There are a couple of interesting tales linking Edgar Allen Poe to the Lazaretto Lighthouse.
+There are a couple of interesting tales linking Edgar Allen Poe to Lazaretto Lighthouse.
 One is that his unfinished short story, entitled simply “The Lighthouse,” was inspired by the Lazaretto structure.
-Another is that shortly after the tower’s construction, Poe took out an ad in the local paper making a very dramatic claim.
-The ad is said to have proclaimed that a man would fly from the Shot Tower, which at that time was the tallest building in America, to the recently finished Lazaretto Lighthouse.
-A crowd gathered in anticipation, but after a long wait finally realized they had fallen for an April Fool’s day prank.
+Another is that shortly after the completion of the lighthouse, Poe took out an ad in the local paper making the very dramatic claim that a man would fly from the Shot Tower, which at that time was the tallest building in America, to Lazaretto Lighthouse.
+A crowd gathered in giddy anticipation on April 1, and it wasn’t until after a long wait that they finally realized they had fallen for an April Fools’ Day prank.

-The conical tower, built at a cost of $2,100, originally employed eleven oil lamps with spherical reflectors to generate its light.
-This arrangement was expensive, as it consumed 450 gallons of lamp fuel every year.
-In the 1850s, the Lighthouse Board installed a Fresnel lens at the Lazaretto Lighthouse that led to a significant savings in oil.
-Frenchman Augustin Fresnel had invented the lens, which is an ingenious arrangement of prisms that is both very beautiful and practical, in 1822, but the United States was slow in adopting the technology.
+The conical Lazaretto Point Lighthouse, built at a cost of $2,100, originally employed eleven oil lamps with fifteen-inch spherical reflectors to generate its light.
+This arrangement was expensive, as it consumed 450 gallons of oil every year, and was part of the motivation for the Lighthouse Board installing a Fresnel lens in the lighthouse on June 14, 1855.
+Frenchman Augustin Fresnel had invented the lens, which is an ingenious arrangement of prisms that is both beautiful and practical, in 1822, but the United States was slow in adopting the technology.
 Using a Fresnel lens and only one lamp strongly enhanced the beam emanating from the Lazaretto Lighthouse.
-The Board initially chose a fourth-order lens for the lighthouse, though in 1914 this was upgraded to a 3˝-order.
+The Board initially chose a fourth-order lens for the lighthouse, though in 1914 this was upgraded to a third-and-a-half-order.

-The lighthouse was criticized in the ensuing decades as being useless, but no money was allocated to improve the situation.
-The station was the first on the Chesapeake to receive electricity in 1914, but this was due more to its proximity to power generators than its utility as a navigational beacon.
-In 1926 the tower was demolished, and was replaced by a 39-foot steel skeleton tower with a brighter light.
-This structure was placed about 100 yards closer to the water, so that it would not be so detrimentally affected by the surrounding industrial buildings.
-Work at the Lazaretto depot slowed considerably as more and more lights were automated, and much of the remaining duties were transferred to the Portsmouth depot.
-The Coast Guard eventually concluded that even the taller skeleton tower at the Lazaretto station was not very useful to ships, and it was torn down in 1954.
+Work at the Lazaretto depot slowed considerably as more and more lights were automated and much of the remaining duties were transferred to the Portsmouth depot.
+The Coast Guard eventually concluded that even the taller skeleton tower at the Lazaretto depot was not very useful, and it was torn down in 1954.
 Four years later the depot followed suit; it was shut down, and the property was sold and converted into a shipping terminal.

-Although the original Lazaretto Lighthouse disappeared years ago, a replica was built thanks to the wishes of a noted historian and Baltimore waterfront enthusiast, Norman Rukert Sr. Since 1921, the Rukert family has owned the Rukert Terminals Corporation, a Baltimore firm that off-loads, warehouses, and distributes cargo.
+Although the original Lazaretto Lighthouse disappeared years ago, a replica was built thanks to the wishes of a noted historian and Baltimore waterfront enthusiast, Norman Rukert, Sr. Since 1921, the Rukert family has owned Rukert Terminals Corporation, a Baltimore firm that offloads, warehouses, and distributes cargo.
 Norman Rukert thought that recreating the lighthouse would be a fantastic way to help preserve history.
-In 1985, unfortunately after Rukert had passed away, his family built the replica in his honor.
-According to George Nixon, Norman’s nephew and the current president of the company, original blueprints were obtained from the National Archives so that an accurate replicate could me made.
-The lighthouse, which was constructed on the company’s property in 1985, is believed to be located in the general proximity of where the original tower stood.
+In August 1985, just over one year after Rukert had passed away, his family built the replica in his honor.
+According to George Nixon, Norman’s nephew and president of the company, original blueprints were obtained from the National Archives so that an accurate replica could be made.
+The lighthouse, which was constructed on the company’s property, is believed to be located in the general proximity of where the original tower stood.

 Located on the grounds of the Lehigh Cement Company near the eastern